 Gaming can be a positive and enjoyable activity.
 It can help us connect with others, feel a sense of belonging and provide opportunities to learn new skills.

-Healthy gaming can give us some beneficial downtime, relaxation and fun.
-It can also be helpful when it's included into a routine that provides structure into your day.
+Healthy gaming can help us have structure and routine in our lives and give us some beneficial downtime, relaxation and fun.

-However, for an increasing number of young people, gaming can have a negative impact on their everyday lives.
+However, for a small number of young people, gaming can have an unhealthy impact on their everyday lives.

-If you think that your gaming is beginning to interfere negatively with your life, there are lots of things you can do get some balance back.
+If you think your gaming is impacting on other areas of your life, there are lots of things you can do to get some balance back.